Wednesday, August 6, 2025

 This isn't the greatest drawing as my nose and mouth are a little wonky, but I like it none the less.
 I drew this naked selfie as an assignment for a life drawing glass, Feb 1995, back when I was 21.

 I have chronic depression and yet I can attest to the fact that shedding your clothes and freeing yourself from society's shame to be openly naked outdoors is a very liberating and invigorating experience.
 The first time I tried it was in 2019 at a gay men's clothing optional campgrounds which I've gone back to several times.
 I've also participated in the World Naked Bike Ride in Toronto in 2024.
-Being naked outdoors obliterates my depression and makes me happy to be alive.
+Being naked outdoors is so freeing and joyful that it obliterates my depression and makes me happy to be alive.
 Yet, I can only do so on very rare occasions, such as while I am at a clothing optional campsite, as once I return home to Ottawa I am prohibited from being naked outdoors including in my own backyard!
 Medicine isn’t the only way to cure people, sometimes all it takes is permission to stroll naked outdoors in nature.
 A lot of people will think this is crazy, but don’t knock it until you’ve tried it!

 Here I am at the Toronto World Naked Bike Ride, 2024